 While new buildings or structures may need building approval, some smaller structures may be exempt from requiring a building approval.

-New buildings and alterations to existing buildings are generally not exempt if the proposed work does not adversely affect:
+Alterations to existing buildings are generally exempt if the proposed work does not adversely affect:

 - the structural integrity of any part of a building for which a certificate of occupancy and use has been issued

 - a fire-rated wall, ceiling or floor

 - a ventilation or air-handling system, fire protection system or other mechanical service

 - a fire escape, emergency lift, stairway, exit or exit passageway

 - the natural light or ventilation available to a building, and